Maozheng6/Maozheng/README.md

  <a href="https://maozheng6.github.io/Maozheng/search.pdf"><img  src="pdf.gif" width="20" >  [Slides](https://maozheng6.github.io/Maozheng/search.pdf) <br/>

-Enabled Android settings search to understand natural language queries by LLMs.
-Created a dataset with pairs of natural language queries and answers by prompt engineering using LLMs, fine-tuned the LaMDA LLM with the dataset, evaluated the fine-tuned model with real user queries collected from a user study.
-The fine-tuned model significantly outperforms traditional search algorithms such as TF-IDF, and sentence encoding. <br/>
+Enabled Android settings search to understand natural language queries with LLMs.
+Fine-tuned the LaMDA LLM with the a custom dataset, created a synthetic dataset using LLMs, evaluated the fine-tuned model with real user queries.
+The fine-tuned model significantly outperforms other search methods such as TF-IDF, sentence encoding, and LLM prompt engineering. <br/>

 ## Selected publications
 #### UIST 2021